jads-nl/data-science-foundation-in-python/_sources/handson-ml2/projects.md

     - What data would a human have used to avoid these errors?
 5. Have a quick round of feature selection and engineering.
 6. Have one or two more quick iterations of the five previous steps.
 7. Short-list the top three to five most promising models, preferring models that make different types of errors.

+> If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
+> Once again, try to automate these steps as much as possible.

 ### 6. Fine-Tune the System
-Notes:
-- You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
-- As always automate what you can.

 1. Fine-tune the hyperparameters using cross-validation.
     - Treat your data transformation choices as hyperparameters, especially when you are not sure about them (e.g., should I replace missing values with zero or the median value?
 Or just drop the rows?).
     - Unless there are very few hyperparamter values to explore, prefer random search over grid search.
 If training is very long, you may prefer a Bayesian optimization approach (e.g., using a Gaussian process priors, as described by Jasper Snoek, Hugo Larochelle, and Ryan Adams ([https://goo.gl/PEFfGr](https://goo.gl/PEFfGr)))
 2. Try Ensemble methods.
 Combining your best models will often perform better than running them invdividually.
 3. Once you are confident about your final model, measure its performance on the test set to estimate the generalization error.

+> You will want to use as much data as possible for this step, especially as you move toward the end of fine-tuning.
+As always automate what you can.

 > Don't tweak your model after measuring the generalization error: you would just start overfitting the test set.